Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 ## DHT11

-Usually cheapest, with limited range for temperature and humidity, but small and updates every second.
-Not supported in RRF 3.4. or later
+Usually cheapest, with limited range for temperature and humidity, but small and updates every second. **Not supported in RRF 3.4. or later.**

 * Humidity: 20-80% humidity readings with 5% accuracy
 * Temperature: 0-50°C temperature readings ±2°C accuracy